-Observe that in all three cases in~\eqref{eqn:res-nord-cases} there is a singulrity at $r=0$, and the first case contains two factors similar to the Schwarzschild potentials, the second case has squared Schwarzschild potential, and the third case is regular everywhere.
+In all three cases in~\eqref{eqn:res-nord-cases} there is a singularity at $r=0$, and the first case contains two factors similar to the Schwarzschild potentials, the second case has a squared Schwarzschild potential, and the third case is regular everywhere.

-Let's calculate $\tau$ for all these cases, and, like in Schwarzschild case, we will evaluate it in either singularity neighborhood or in the neighborhood of Schwarzschild horizons.
-Like in the previous example,
+Let us calculate $\tau$ for all these cases, and, as in the Schwarzschild case, we evaluate it in either the singularity neighborhood or in the neighborhood of Schwarzschild horizons.
+As in the previous example,

 and it is very close to the variable $r^{*}$ defined in~\S~5.5 of~\cite{hawking1975large}, page 157.
 We consider these cases